Apple rolls out cheaper iPhone as pandemic curbs spending

 The updated Phone SE is essentially the same as the iPhone 8 and 8 Plus, which came out in 2017.
 The iPhone SE won't share the same displays and cameras carried by the newer iPhone 11 models.
 But it will be powered by the same A13 processing chip that's inside the more expensive iPhone 11.

-The original iPhone SE was was a hit with budget-conscious consumers or those who preferred a smaller, 4-inch screen as newer phones grow increasingly large.
+The original iPhone SE was a hit with budget-conscious consumers, or those who preferred a smaller, 4-inch screen as newer phones grow increasingly large.
 The new model is slightly larger than the original, with a 4.7-inch screen.

 In what could be another popular twist, the new iPhone SE brings back the home button.
 That's a notable change from the iPhone 11 line, which ditched the once-familiar button to accommodate larger screens that can handle the highest-quality video and photos.